Jay-clyh-Lee/Jay-clyh-Lee/README.md

 * ☕ Java
 * 🦈 (I want to learn C++ and C#, just not now)
 * 💾 MySQL
-* 🖼 Flask, Django, Spring
+* 🖼 Flask, Django, Spring Boot
 * 🕸 HTML, CSS, Javascript, Bootstrap
 * 🗃 R, SAS
 ### Technology:
-* 👌 VSCode, MySQL Workbench, Git, Git Bash, Linux, VIM, Jupyter Notebook, Spyder, Tableau, AWS Deployment
+* 👍 VSCode, MySQL Workbench, Git, Git Bash, Linux, VIM, Jupyter Notebook, Anaconda Spyder, AWS EC2 Deployment
+* 👌 (Have experience, but not using) Eclipse, NetBeans, JetBrains, RStudio, Tableau, JMP, MiniTab, Excel

 ## Example and Work:
 <a href="http://54.241.156.1">Artist Paintings live link</a> (This was a belt exam(final stack exam) from Coding Dojo bootcamp, score was 10/10)

 ## About Me:
-- 🔭 I’m currently working on becoming a software engineer
+- 🔭 I’m currently pursuing a career in software engineering
 - 🌱 I’m currently learning full-stack application development
-- 👯 I’m looking to collaborate on real life software development project and full-time position
+- 👯 I’m looking to collaborate on real life software development project and a full-time position
 - 🤔 I’m looking for help with finding a full-time job as a developer
 - 💬 Ask me about anything
 - 📫 How to reach me: jayclyhli@gmail.com